Studentidrettsforbundet/studentidrett-frontend/README.md

 Development build may be viewed [here](https://kundestyrt-nsi-frontend-staging.azurewebsites.net/)

+The back end code can be found [here](https://github.com/Studentidrettsforbundet/studentidrett-backend)
 ## Setup guide
 There are two ways to run this project, with or without docker.
 Both ways are explained below.